User8395/serverman/README.md

 When you're done, deactivate the virtual environment by running `deactivate`.

-## Known issues that make take a while to fix
+## Known issues that may take a while to fix
 `requestpermissions()` is unable to return whether the user has accepted or denied the permissions

 ## What can Serverman do right now?